taozui472/miden-base/crates/miden-tx/README.md

 let store = DataStore:new();
 ```

 Once a store is available, a `TransactionExecutor` object can be used to execute a transaction.
-Consuming a zero or more notes, and possibly calling some of the account's code.
+Consuming zero or more notes, and possibly calling some of the account's code.

 ```rust
 let executor = TransactionExecutor::new(store);